 These farmhouse labels can be paired with some twine, a little burlap, or if you prefer, some gingham to make a trendy little gift or decor for your pantry.

 At first, I created these to say ‘HOMEMADE Jam’.
 But, if you like to make things in jars, jams are likely not the only thing you can make.
 There are labels for different types of jam as well as blank labels with ‘HOMEMADE Jam’ and ‘MADE WITH LOVE’ so that you can personalize them with your favorite canned goods.

 I have a slight obsession with labels and label making.
 I am a bit of a neat freak and like to have things in their place.
-I love my little pink label maker, but homemade goods sometimes need a little something more to make them special.
+I love my little label maker, but homemade goods sometimes need a little something more to make them special.

 So I decided to make two styles of Farmhouse labels and will let you choose between those that have ‘HOMEMADE jam’ and those that have ‘HOMEMADE with love’ written on them to don your jars.
-There is enough space to write the name of your canned good right on the label.
+There is enough space to write the name of your canned goods right on the label.

 You can print these labels on letter-size sticker paper like this one from Amazon that will allow you to print with a laser or ink-jet printer.
 Cut them out and stick them on your jar.
 They fit perfectly on most canning jar lids.

 However, if you are like me and ran out of sticker paper or don’t have any on hand, these are perfectly usable if you print them on regular paper.
 Simply cut out the farmhouse labels with scissors or a 2-inch lever punch and use a glue stick to stick the label to your canning lid.